 If you felt the salary wasn’t fair when you were first hired, you had plenty of time to fix that during your salary negotiations.
 Also, what measurement are you using to determine that you’re being underpaid?
 If you have no tangible way of demonstrating that you are truly being paid less than what you’re worth, you’re simply going on your own opinion.
 Do your research and then try again.

-8. I do the job of two people
+8. I do the job of 2 people

 You may be doing an amount of work that would normally be done by two people, but there are better ways to convey that message.
 If you start off your conversation with your boss this way, be prepared for a defensive response.
 Instead, ask your supervisor if you can discuss a new role within the company, since the added responsibilities may have resulted in you doing a completely different job from what you were hired to do.
 Fred D. Winchar, president of Tradition Media Group, told The Cheat Sheet a better statement would be: “Thank you for my job and the chance to work for the firm.
 When you have time, can we discuss a career path for me in the company so I can be more valuable to you?”